Choice architecture: Defaults

 A large body of research has shown that, all things being equal, consumers are more likely to choose default options.
 A default is defined as a choice frame in which one selection is pre-selected so that individuals must take active steps to select another option.
 Defaults can take many forms ranging from the automatic enrollment of college students in university health insurance plans to forms which default to a specific option unless changed.

 Several mechanisms have been proposed to explain the influence of defaults.
 For example, individuals may interpret defaults as policymaker recommendations, cognitive biases related to loss aversion like the status quo bias or endowment effect might be at work, or consumers may fail to opt-out of the default due to associated effort.
-It is important to note that these mechanisms are not mutually exclusive and their relative influence will likely differ across decision contexts.
+These mechanisms are not mutually exclusive and their relative influence will likely differ across decision contexts.

 Types of default include simple defaults where one choice is automatically selected for all consumers, forced-choice in which a product or service is denied until the consumer makes a proactive selection, and sensory defaults in which the choice is pre-selected based upon other information that was gathered about specific consumers.
 Choices that are made repeatedly may also be affected by defaults, for instance, persistent defaults may be continually reset regardless of past decisions, whereas reoccurring defaults "remember" past decisions for use as the default, and predictive defaults use algorithms to set defaults based upon other related behavior.